 When trick-or-treating, young children should always be escorted by an adult, even in the safest of neighborhoods.
 If you decide to let your older children go trick-or-treating without an adult, they should never venture out alone.
 Make sure that they buddy up with at least one other child, and have them carry a fully charged cell phone, in case of an emergency.
 Unaccompanied children should never go inside homes when trick-or-treating.

 Flashlights can help trick-or-treaters negotiate dim walkways and unlit steps.
 Flashlights also make the trick-or-treaters themselves more visible to vehicles, reducing the potential for pedestrian-related traffic accidents.
+I also really love a good light-up bracelet or necklace!
 Camping-style headlamps are a good choice for children who want to keep their hands free to carry their candy.

 Halloween costumes should be comfortable and easy to move freely in, with no trailing or dangling parts that someone could trip over.
 You could add strips of reflective tape to costumes in order to make them more visible in the dark.